Personal, social and health education (PSHE) and citizenship enables children to become healthy, independent and responsible members of society.

 As there is a large overlap between the programmes of study for Religious Education and the aims of PSHE and citizenship, we teach a considerable amount of the PSHE and citizenship through our religious education lessons.

-We also use the SEAL programme to develop skills in PSHE.
+We also use the Jigsaw programme to develop skills in PSHE.

 For more information please contact Mrs Armstrong.